Tejon Mountain Village| Kern County, California

-The first part of the settlement agreement determined which portions of the Ranch would be conserved and which portions of the Ranch would be available for development.
-A science committee was assembled with members representing both the Ranch and the environmental organizations.
-Using a complex system of science-based computer modeling, the committee recommended to the stakeholders that 90% of the Ranch be placed into permanent conservation easements.
-The committee also identified the 10% of the Ranch that would be available for development.
+The first part of the settlement agreement determined which portions of Tejon Ranch would be conserved and which portions of the ranch would be available for development.
+A science committee was assembled with members representing both the ranch and the environmental organizations.
+Using a complex system of science-based computer modeling, the committee recommended to the stakeholders that 90% of the ranch be placed into permanent conservation easements.
+The committee also identified the 10% of the ranch that would be available for development.